chanchal-soni98/fullstack-project/README.md

 ﻿# Full-stack-project

  ## Project Overview
-Maritime Operations Dashboard enables user authentication and provides access to a personalized dashboard that displays marine vessel information.
+ Dashboard enables user authentication and provides access to a personalized dashboard that displays marine vessel information.
 The application includes a secure login/signup system, a responsive UI, and a marine data integration feature.

 ## Deployed Link: https://gregarious-souffle-031aa9.netlify.app/